keras-team/keras-io/guides/md/gemma4_multimodal_and_agentic_workflows.md

 2.  **Lighting and Atmosphere:** Image 1 has a softer, shaded atmosphere, while Image 2 is brightly lit by direct sunlight.
 3.  **Animal Activity/Focus:** In Image 1, the animals seem integrated into the dense foliage.
 In Image 2, the animals are situated within a defined boundary, and some are actively resting on provided bedding (hay).

-In summary, the first image portrays zebras in a more wild, shaded habitat, while the second image shows them in a managed, open enclosure setting.<turn|>
+In summary, the first image portrays zebras in a more wild, shaded habitat, while the second image shows them in a managed, open enclosure setting.

+---
 ## 10. Video prompting

 Gemma 4 supports native video understanding.
 In KerasHub, you can pass a video